 Coco Gauff

-Coco Gauff is an American professional tennis player regarded by many as one of the future stars, having already reached a Grand Slam final at the tender age of 18 at the 2022 French Open.
+Coco Gauff is an American professional tennis player regarded by many as one of the future stars, having already won a Grand Slam final at the tender age of 19 at the 2023 US Open.
+In 2022 she reached the final of the French Open.

 Name: Cori “Coco” Gauff